-The Palestinians are simply the Arabs who live (or used to live) in the same land that the Zionist Jews now live in.
-They are primarily descendants of Ishmael, the first physical son of Abraham (through a handmaid named Hagar).
-Some of the modern-day Palestinians are also likely descendants of Lot (one of Abraham's relatives whose two daughters gave birth to the child.
+The Palestinians are the Arabs who live (or used to live) in the same land that the Zionist Jews now live in.
+They are primarily descendants of Ishmael, who is the first physical son of Abraham.
+It was Hagar, a handmaid of Abraham's wife Sarah, who gave birth to the child.

 Many of the Palestinians have not lived in the land for generations but moved to it after the Zionist movement's economic development created jobs for them.
-The 2005 World Almanac says regarding the land that "Jewish immigration, begun in the late nineteenth century, swelled in the 1930s with refugees from the Nazis; heavy Arab immigration from Syria and Lebanon also occurred" (page 789).
+The 2005 World Almanac states regarding the land that "Jewish immigration, begun in the late nineteenth century, swelled in the 1930s with refugees from the Nazis; heavy Arab immigration from Syria and Lebanon also occurred" (page 789).

 Here is something interesting to consider regarding the Palestinians and their conflict with others.
 If the existing Arab regimes in the area took in their fellow Arabs and Muslims after 1948, and let them assimilate and immigrate among them, granting them full citizenship, a good portion of the mess we see today in the Middle East would not exist.

 Put another way, if the Arab world really treated the Palestinians as their brothers, they would have let them resettle among them.
 This type of merciful act has occurred in recent history.
 It happened when India took in Hindus from Pakistan as well as when the nation of Israel took in Jews from the rest of the Middle East.

 In summary, the modern-day Palestinians are the Arabs who used to live or who live today in the modern State of Israel, including the occupied territories such as the West Bank and the Gaza Strip.
 They are primarily the descendants of Ishmael, Abraham's oldest son.
 Although some have been in the Holy Land for generations, many have not.